libretro/docs/docs/guides/install-android.md

 A more detailed difference between the Play Store versions can be found in [this libretro blog post](https://www.libretro.com/index.php/retroarch-android-new-versions-for-play-store-please-read/).

 DeGoogle notice: Google Play requires sign-in with a Google account.
-Aurora Store, avalible from its [F-droid](https://f-droid.org/en/packages/com.aurora.store/) repository, offers a free alternative enabling anonymous downloads and updates from Google Play servers without a Google account.
+Aurora Store offers a free alternative enabling anonymous downloads and updates from Google Play servers without a Google account.
+[Aurora Store](https://f-droid.org/en/packages/com.aurora.store/) is avalible in F-Droid.

 ## Installation notes